Aveglia/vAMPirus/helpmeoutsome.md

         Instead of editing the configuration file directly, you could set parmeters within the launching command itself.
 So, for example, if we wanted to run the analysis with nucletide-based clustering of ASVs at 95% similarity, you would do so like this:

-                `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --nOTU --clusterNuclID .95`
+                `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --clusterNuclID .95`

         Here we use the "--Analyze" option that tells vAMPirus that we are ready to analyze soem data.
-Then the "--nOTU" argument with the "--clisterNuclID .95" tells vAMPirus we would like to cluster our ASVs based on
-        95% nucleotide similarity.
+Then the "--ncASV" argument with the "--clisterNuclID .95" tells vAMPirus we would like to cluster our ASVs based on 95% nucleotide similarity.
 The default ID value is stored at line 51 in the vampirus.config file (currently 85%), but as soon as you specify and provide a value in the command, the default value is overwritten.

 NOTE: Nextflow also has options in the launch command.
 To tell them apart, Nextflow options uses a single dash (e.g. -with-conda) while vAMPirus options are always with a double dash (e.g. --Analyze)